Oscillatory-like Expansion of a Fermionic Superfluid: Introduction

-With an exquisite control of interaction strength and other physical parameters~\cite{Chin2010RMP,Dieckmann2002PRL}, degenerate Fermi gas (DFG) has become a versatile platform to study a wide variety of fundamental questions and phenomena, ranging from high-temperature superconductor, neutron star to quark-gluon plasma of the early Universe~\cite{Bloch2008RMP,Stringari2008RMP}.
-Important experimental progresses include realization of molecular Bose-Einstein condensate (BEC)~\cite{Greiner2003,Jochim2003}, generation of vortices in a rotating Fermi gas as a conclusive evidence of Fermionic superfluidity~\cite{Zwierlein2005,Zwierlein2006Nature}, and precise study of superfluid phase transition and universal properties via direct measurement of the equation-of-state (EoS) of DFG~\cite{Nascimbene2010Nature,Navon2010Nature,Horikoshi2010,Ku2012Nature} etc.
+With an exquisite control of interaction strength and other physical parameters~\cite{Chin2010RMP,Dieckmann2002PRL}, strongly interacting Fermi gas has become a versatile platform to study a wide variety of fundamental questions and phenomena, ranging from high-temperature superconductor, neutron star to quark-gluon plasma of the early Universe~\cite{Bloch2008RMP,Stringari2008RMP}.
+Important experimental progresses include realization of molecular Bose-Einstein condensate (BEC)~\cite{Greiner2003,Jochim2003}, generation of vortices in a rotating Fermi gas as a conclusive evidence of Fermionic superfluidity~\cite{Zwierlein2005,Zwierlein2006Nature}, and precise study of superfluid phase transition and universal properties via direct measurement of the Equation-of-State (EoS) of Fermi gas~\cite{Nascimbene2010Nature,Navon2010Nature,Horikoshi2010,Ku2012Nature} etc.

-Among various techniques for gaining information on the properties of DFG, measurements on expansion dynamics of atom cloud released from trap are established to be a powerful tool~\cite{OHara2002,ketterle2008making2,Trenkwalder2011PRL}.
-Hydrodynamic behaviors~\cite{OHara2002} are well revealed and the interaction energy of DFG is obtained in the BEC-BCS crossover~\cite{Bourdel2003PRL}.
-Collective effect is observed in hydrodynamic expansion of a strongly interacting Fermi-Fermi mixture~\cite{Trenkwalder2011PRL}.
-Very recently, shear viscosity~\cite{Cao2011NJP,Elliott2014PRL,Joseph2015PRL}, conformal symmetry breaking and scale invariance~\cite{Elliott2014PRLb} are explored during the study of expansion of DFG.
-However, the expansion time of DFG is limited to a few milliseconds~\cite{OHara2002,Trenkwalder2011PRL,Joseph2015PRL}, preventing observation of various interesting and important phenomena.
-In particular, long-time quadrupole-like expansion predicted by the superfluid hydrodynamic equation has not been achieved~\cite{ketterle2008making2}.